ruslenghi/deep_fluids_pytorch/README.md

 ## Usage

-Run the following line to train the model, and save it in a file called "my_model.pt"
+Run the following line to train the model

     python main.py my_model